 The real tragedy lies in the unmentioned daily crimes that also take place this way.
 A few days ago a woman was shot to death as she was going out from a wedding party in front of her daughter.
 The killer is unidentified… and is likely not to be identified.

 The crimes as such, take place so often, we barely know anything about.

 I cannot see any difference between the two crimes.

-Radicalism is not just a sudden attitude and reaction of oppression by governments or who ever.
-It is a result of a lifestyle that teaches children how to be careful from the other.
-How they are right and the others are always wrong.
+Radicalism is not just a sudden attitude and reaction of oppression by governments or whoever.
+It is a result of a lifestyle that teaches children how to be careful with the other.
+How they are right, and the others are always wrong.
 That there is a conspiracy against them.
 That once upon millennia we were the best of nations.
-We foster tribal thinking from the moment we tell our children that being a Muslim means that you are not like the Christian and vice versa.
-When we separate between people and put them in ranks and statuses.
+We foster collective thinking from the moment we tell our children that being a Muslim means that you are not like the Christian and vice versa.
+When we separate from people and put them in ranks and statuses.
 When we preach what we do not practice.